 - A. Method of reporting.
-A health care insurer that issues health plans in Arizona and whose policy forms are not exempt from the form filing requirement shall demonstrate its compliance with the FR and QTL parity requirements of MHPAEA through its form and rate filings with the Department. - B. Department's authority to require additional data.
-In addition to the forms filed by a health care insurer, the Department may require a health care insurer to submit additional data relating to its methods for meeting the MHPAEA FR and QTL standards.
-The Department may utilize the CMS MHPAEA tool and may request samples of a health care insurer's
+A health care insurer that issues health plans in Arizona and is not exempt from the form filing requirement shall demonstrate its compliance with the FR and QTL parity requirements of MHPAEA through its form and rate filings with the Division. - B. Division's authority to require additional data.
+In addition to the forms filed by a health insurer, the Division may require a health insurer to submit additional data relating to its methods for meeting, and complying with, the MHPAEA FR and QTL standards.
+The